osmike/orbit/README.md

 package main

 import (
   "context"
   "fmt"
   "github.com/osmike/orbit"
   "time"
 )

 func main() {
   ctx := context.Background()
   orb := orbit.New(ctx)

-    pool, _ := orb.CreatePool(ctx, orbit.PoolConfig{
+  pool := orb.CreatePool(ctx, orbit.PoolConfig{
     // MaxWorkers sets the maximum number of concurrent workers allowed to execute jobs simultaneously.
     // Higher values can improve throughput for CPU-bound or I/O-bound tasks, but might consume more system resources.
     // Default value:
     MaxWorkers: 1000,
     // IdleTimeout specifies the duration after which a job that remains idle
     // (not executed or scheduled for immediate execution) will be marked as inactive.
     // This helps optimize resource usage and prevents accumulation of stale tasks.
     // Default value:
     IdleTimeout: 100 * time.Hour,
     // CheckInterval defines how frequently the pool checks for jobs that are ready for execution or require status updates.
     // Short intervals result in more responsive job execution at the expense of slightly increased CPU utilization.
     CheckInterval: 100 * time.Millisecond,
   }, nil)

-    jobCfg := orbit.JobConfig{
+  jobCfg := orbit.Job{
     ID:   "hello-world",
     Name: "Print Hello World",
     Fn: func(ctrl orbit.FnControl) error {
       fmt.Println("Hello, World!")
       return nil
     },
-        Interval: orbit.IntervalConfig{Time: 5 * time.Second},
+    Interval: orbit.Interval{Time: 5 * time.Second},
   }

   orb.AddJob(pool, jobCfg)
   // Run starts the main controlling goroutine for the pool.
   // It continuously manages job scheduling, execution, and lifecycle events. pool.Run()

   select {} // Keep running indefinitely
 }
 ```